karsind/website/README.md

     <h2>About Me</h2>
     <p>
       Hi!
 I'm <strong>Karsin Dass</strong>.<br>
-      I am currently a student at the <strong>University of Michigan - Ann Arbor</strong>, pursuing a degree in
+      I am currently a student at the University of Michigan - Ann Arbor, pursuing a degree in Data Science.
-      <strong>Data Science</strong>.
     </p>
   </div>
 </div>